Uvacoder/uva-snippets-collection/Javascript/Dom.md

 h1.style.color = "yellow";

 ```
-This changes the h1 with the class"hello" to color "yellow".
+This changes the h1 with the class`.hello` to the color yellow.
 But the best it create a class in CSS and changing all elements there and then in JS we toggling to show or not show.

 So, for example in CSS we have: